dclaz/clifford_attractors/README.md

 ## Samples

-A large gallary of highe resolution Clifford Attractors can be found [here](https://imgur.com/gallery/JVEP6hW).
+A large gallery of high resolution Clifford Attractors can be found [here](https://imgur.com/gallery/JVEP6hW).
 Some low resolution examples can be found below.

 In these plots, the colour is based on the angle between the current and previous point.
 The *a*, *b*, *c*, *d* parameters are randomly drawn from a U(-3, 3) distribution.